KL-AE2160/simplydjs-docs/docs/Others/toRgb.md

 # toRgb

 Transforms Hex code into RGB Array (or) RGB String.
-This makes it easy to convert discord.js v13 to v14.
+This makes it easy to convert from discord.js v13 to v14.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';